tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResponseResult
 - Preferred Label: has Response Result
-- Definition: The bdqffdq:ResponseResult object asserted by a bdqffdq:Assertion.
+- Definition: The bdqffdq:ResponseResult object asserted by a bdqffdq:Response.
 - SubClass Of: reportProperty
 - Comments: Used in a bdqffdq:DataQualityReport to describe bdqffdq:ResponseResult objects.
-For example, values could be bdqffdq:COMPLIANT or bdqffdq:NOT_COMPLIANT for bdqffdq:ValidationAssertions.
-Both bdqffdq:ValidationAssertions and bdqffdq:IssueAssertions have bdqffdq:ResponseResults as objects.
-The bdqffdq:AmendmentAssertions have bdqffdq:ResponseResults that are data properties, so they are not expected to use this object property.
-The bdqffdq:MeasurementAssertion bdqffdq:ResponseResults may be objects or data.
+For example, values could be bdqffdq:COMPLIANT or bdqffdq:NOT_COMPLIANT for bdqffdq:ValidationResponses.
+Both bdqffdq:ValidationResponses and bdqffdq:IssueResponses have bdqffdq:ResponseResults as objects.
+The bdqffdq:AmendmentResponses have bdqffdq:ResponseResults that are data properties, so they are not expected to use this object property.
+The bdqffdq:MeasurementResponse bdqffdq:ResponseResults may be objects or data.
 If bdqffdq:ResponseResults are not objects, use the datatype property bdqffdq:hasResponseResultValue.

 ********************